-Wishing you and your dear and distinguished husband, the utmost success in your unceasing and noble endeavours for the promotion and protection of the Faith in these days of stress and trial, and assuring you of my abiding and loving gratitude.
+Appended by the Guardian in his own hand: Wishing you and your dear and distinguished husband, the utmost success in your unceasing and noble endeavours for the promotion and protection of the Faith in these days of stress and trial, and assuring you of my abiding and loving gratitude.
 Your true brother, Shoghi.

-Shoghi Effendi, The Light of Divine Guidance (Volume 1), p.
-94 six years later, the German High Command surrendered to the Allies to end the war in Europe.
+Shoghi Effendi, The Light of Divine Guidance (Volumn 1), p.
+94

-The last words of encouragement were dated May 7, 1939.
-Perhaps it was coincidence that on May 7,
+The last words of encouragement were dated May7, 1939.
+Was it a coincidence that it was on May 7, exactly six years later, that the German High Command surrendered to stop the carnage.